ttskch/docker-nginx-php-fpm-heroku/README.md

 # Dockerfile
 FROM ttskch/nginx-php-fpm-heroku

-UESR nonroot # for local development
+# as will be described later, just for local development
+UESR nonroot
 ```

 ### 2. Deploy to Heroku